 .
 Unfortunately, many regulatory and quality professionals, and others involved in device compliance, lack the necessary knowledge and expertise.
 “People need a greater understanding of what validation consists of, as well as the process of validation itself,” says Sherman.

 FDA provides several different definitions.
-In the book’s introduction
+In the introduction to the Validation Handbook

 In the Validation Handbook

 Small companies are particularly challenged as they have fewer resources, and often use contract manufacturers that also must have properly validated processes.
-The Validation Handbook
+For these reasons, the Validation Handbook

 Today’s more sophisticated medical devices that use software to function require an entirely different type of validation than more traditional devices.
 “Any device with software is particularly vulnerable,” says Sherman, who adds that Internet-connected devices also can be subject to hacking.
-“There is a great need for software validation engineers,” he says, and the growing need to validate these types of devices is the reason there is an entire chapter devoted to software validation in the book.
+“There is a great need for software validation engineers,” he says, and the growing need to validate these types of devices is the reason there is an entire chapter of the book is devoted to software validation.

-is intended for anybody who works in manufacturing, engineers, people involved in sterilization, and regulatory and quality personnel.
-Sherman says anyone in these fields, regardless of experience level, can and should learn more about validation.
-The book compiles information not available in one place from any other source, and includes several chapters Sherman says he hasn’t seen in any other book in his 40 years in regulatory.
-It also is well suited to be used as a textbook for a validation course.
+is a useful resource for regulatory and quality personnel, engineers, those involved in sterilization and anybody who works in manufacturing, says Sherman, and he stresses that anyone in these fields, regardless of experience level, can and should learn more about validation.
+The book compiles information not available in one place from any other source and includes several chapters on topics Sherman says he hasn’t seen in any other book in his 40 years in regulatory.